-Erdmann Announces Bob Moesta of The Re-Wired Group for 2018 Institute!
+Bob Moesta of The Re-Wired Group to Return for 2019 Program

-The Erdmann Institute is excited to announce that Bob Moesta, President of The Re-Wired Group will be our guest workshop leader at this summer's program.
+The Erdmann Institute is excited to announce that Bob Moesta, President of The Re-Wired Group will again be our guest workshop leader at this summer's Erdmann Institute for Enrollment Leadership program.
 Bob and The Re-Wired Group are no strangers to independent schools, having worked most recently with NAIS on introducing the Jobs to Be Done Theory to the world of education (Click Here for a recent NAIS article).
 At Erdmann, Bob will lead attendees through an interactive session designed to get enrollment professionals to think differently about how we view and ultimately market our schools.

 Not only is Bob the President of The Re-Wired Group, but he also serves as an Adjunct Fellow at the Clayton Christensen Institute.
 Along with Clayton Christensen, Moesta was among the principal architects in the mid-1990s of the Jobs to Be Done theory, one of the basic and vital building blocks for helping to make innovation more predictable and successful.
 Since then, Moesta has taken those insights and continued to develop them in his career as an entrepreneur and innovator in roles at a Consulting Firm, a Private Equity Firm, a regional Home Builder, several Software Companies as well as several Manufacturing Companies.
 Mr. Moesta has also been involved in over 25 start-ups and turnarounds.
 He has help to develop and launch over 3500 new products and services in almost every industry globally.